-Related to additionality/added value, an increasing number of enquiries and applications to the programme were received in 2018/19 from large businesses (over 250 employees) or businesses owned by a larger group.
-Whilst applications are accepted from large businesses, grant awards are capped at a maximum of 10% of eligible capital costs, in line with state aid regulations.
-In a number of cases in 2018/19 the grant request was below £50,000, which brings into question additionality.
+Related to additionality/added value, a number of enquiries and applications to the programme were received in 2018/19 from large businesses (over 250 employees), and/or businesses owned by a larger group.
+Whilst applications are accepted from large businesses, grant awards are capped at a maximum of 10% of eligible capital costs, in line with State Aid regulations.
+In a number of cases in 2018/19, the grant request was below £50,000, which can make the additionality case less compelling.

-It is therefore proposed that applications from large businesses continue to be accepted, but only where minimum total project costs are £750,000 or above, which equates to a minimum grant request of £75,000 and proposed new job numbers are at least 20.
+It is, therefore, proposed that applications from large businesses continue to be accepted, but only where minimum total project costs are £750,000 or above, which equates to a minimum grant request of £75,000 and proposed new job numbers are at least 20.